 If you are a smoker aged 65-69 years, quitting may increase your life expectancy by 1-4 years.
 If you are aged 35-39, 6-9 years are added to your life expectancy.

 By quitting, you decrease your risk of death from heart disease by 50% or more.
 In addition to heart-related diseases, quitting will also reduce the chances of several other diseases.

 After quitting, you may notice that lingering symptoms that occur in smokers, like a cough or sore throat, will not be as bothersome or occur less often.
 You may also notice that you have more energy.
-Kicking the habit can also prevent face wrinkles, stained teeth, smelly clothes and hair.
+Kicking the habit can also prevent face wrinkles, stained teeth, and smelly clothes and hair.
 Moreover, your sense of taste and smell will also improve.

 When you quit, your body begins to heal itself right away.
 Your heart rate and blood pressure will lower.
 After 12 hours, carbon monoxide levels in your blood drop to normal.
 That is just the beginning.
 In addition to the improvement in your lung function, the risk of heart disease falls in line with that of a nonsmoker.

 If you are ready to quit smoking, talk with your doctor about the best approach for you.
 Approaches may include trying different ways to fight cravings, taking smoking cessation medications, and meeting with a support group or counselor.
 There may be several or a combination of approaches you will use before finding what works for you.
 But it is important that you take the initiative to quit and not give up.
-Doing so will ensure that your first heart attack is your last.
+Doing so may ensure that your first heart attack is your last.